Open Now — 24/7 Plumbing

 Tips and Tricks

-When dealing with stubborn clogs, a good initial step is to run hot water into the sink basin, which can help to soften and break down common blockages such as soap scum or grease.
+When dealing with stubborn clogs, an excellent initial step is to run hot water into the sink basin, which can help to soften and break down common blockages such as soap scum or grease.
 However, pouring boiling water down the drain might be necessary for more tenacious clogs, particularly those caused by fats and oils, provided you’re not dealing with PVC pipes, as the high temperature can damage them.

 Aftercare: Once the Drain is Unblocked